HK142007/meetme/README.md

 Maintainer | [Anton Raharja](http://antonraharja.com)
 License    | [MIT License](LICENSE.md)

-# Usage
+# Installation

+Installation steps:

-Just drop all files in `public_html` to your own web document root or folder.
-Make sure that the server has HTTPS enabled.
+- drop all files in `public_html` to your own web document root or folder
+- Make sure that the server has HTTPS enabled
+- Modify source codes as you wish
+- Should you need NOT to use [meetme.id](https://meetme.id) infrastructure then install [Janus WebRTC Gateway](https://janus.conf.meetecho.com/) your self